Print This Article

 How to Declutter Your Closet

-Why is it so hard to let go of clothes?
+Why is it So Hard to Let Go of Clothes?

 Those memories may be in our minds, and they may be attached to those clothes, but if that attachment isn’t serving us then it’s time to move on.
-Be in control of your life!
-Start with your closet!

-You have the photos from your sister’s wedding; giving up the dress won’t make you forget the special day.
-You have photos from your Disney vacation; you don’t need the souvenir t-shirts.
-You have the sentiment that someone thought about you and gave you a gift from the heart, but even they wouldn’t want you to keep something just because you feel obligated.
 Too small clothes?
 It’s time to face the facts: you’re not that size anymore.
 If you become that small size in the future, celebrate by buying new clothes that are in style (not retro from your old skinny days!).

 Whatever your reason, it’s time to let go of it.
 If you must have the clothing memory, take photos of the items before you purge them.
 Print out the decluttering criteria for clothes (don’t forget to print clothes decluttering part 2 also) and go to the closet to get started.